lcswillems/rl-starter-files/README.md

 They were designed especially for the [MiniGrid environments](https://github.com/maximecb/gym-minigrid).
 These environments give an observation containing an image and a textual instruction to the agent and a reward of 1 if it successfully executes the instruction, 0 otherwise.
 They are used in what follows for illustrating purposes.

 These scripts assume that you have already installed the `gym` package (with `pip3 install gym` for example).
-If you have not installed `gym_minigrid` and don't want to install it, you will have to remove the `import gym_minigrid` lines in all the scripts.
+By default, models and logs are stored in the `storage` folder.
+You can define a different folder in the environment variable `torch_rl_storage_dir`.

 ### `train.py`